julien-arino/3MC-course-epidemiological-modelling/SLIDES_MD/2022_04_3MC_EpiModelling_L08_AgentBasedModels.md

 - There is a law of large numbers effects happening often: if you have many units, unless some emergent behaviour arises, you get the same results using ODEs...

+# With this specific tool, beware!

+- There is a certain tendency in CS people to create *yet another* system and seek *adoption* by users

 ---

 <!-- _backgroundImage: "linear-gradient(to bottom, #f1c40f, 20%, white)" -->